dapperlabs/cryptokitties-bounty/CryptoKitty Basics.md

 ## Basic Breeding Rules

-- 2 Kitties can breed, except when: they are siblings (share one of the parents), or with their parents.
+- 2 Kitties can breed, except with their siblings or parents.
 - They must also be either owned by the same user, or one user offers a Kitty siring to another user.
 - If you have 2 Kitties that fits this condition, you can use one as sire (father) and the other as matron (mother).
-- Kitties do not have genders.
+- Kitties do not have fixed genders.
 - After breeding, the assigned matron will be pregnant and under cooldown, the father will also be under cooldown.
-- Cooldown stands for the period of time the kitty cannot perform any breeding actions, it increases per Kitten.
+- Cooldown stands for the period of time the kitty cannot perform any breeding actions, a Kitty's cooldown increases each time it breeds.
 - After the matron cooldown is complete, it can give birth, and engage in breeding again right away.
 - As kitties breed their cooldowns increase.
 For the bounty program, the table can be found in `KittyCoreRinkeby.sol`.
 Production values will be in `KittyBase.sol`.